a1k0n/a1gpt/README.md

 ## build / run

-First, download and convert the model
+ - First, download and convert the model

 `$ python3 scripts/download_and_convert_gpt2.py`

+This will require `numpy` and `huggingface_hub` to be installed in Python

-CMake and build
+ - CMake and build

 note: RelWithDebInfo is the default build type, so it should run pretty quick